-OPPO Unveils Revolutionary AI Best Face Feature For Reno12 & Reno 12 Pro Via OTA Update
+OPPO Unveils Revolutionary AI Best Face Feature for Reno12 & Reno 12 Pro via OTA update

 Date

-(MENAFN- Mid-East Info) Dubai, UAE: OPPO is excited to announce the launch of its latest AI tool, the AI Best Face, for the Reno12 and Reno12 PRO.
+(MENAFN- Ogilvy) Dubai, UAE, September 18th, 2024 – OPPO is excited to announce the launch of its latest AI tool, the AI Best Face, for the Reno12 and Reno12 PRO.
 This addition to the Unbeatable AI Phone Reno12 series enhances mobile photography with advanced GenAI capabilities, ensuring that every moment is captured perfectly.

 This exciting new feature, which is available through an OTA (over-the-air) update, is designed specifically for face-front shooting scenarios, focusing on group photos.
 It intelligently detects closed-eye expressions, allowing users to seamlessly correct them using AIGV technology.
 No more throwaway shots due to unfortunate blinks!
 With the AI Best Face tool, capturing the perfect group photo is easier than ever, ensuring everyone looks their best.